SoftZen/The-Ultimate-Collection-of-Ethereum-Solidity-and-Smart-Contracts-Interview-Questions/README.md

 # The Ultimate Collection of Ethereum, Solidity and Smart Contracts Interview Questions

-You can use this collection of questions for interviews and as a cheatsheet to refresh your knowledge.
+You can use this collection of questions for interviews or as a cheatsheet to refresh your knowledge.
+Feel free to contribute to the list.

 ## Table of Contents